Lautum Regularization for Semi-supervised Transfer Learning: Related Work

 Two recent works that employ semi-supervised training techniques are \cite{Neal_18_SemiSupervised_Minimizing_Variance} and \cite{Abhishek_18_SemiSuper_GANs}.
 In \cite{Neal_18_SemiSupervised_Minimizing_Variance} a semi-supervised deep kernel learning model is presented for regression tasks.
 In \cite{Abhishek_18_SemiSuper_GANs} a GAN based method is presented.
 It is proposed to estimate the tangent space to the learned data manifold using GANs, infer the relevant invariances and then inject these into the learned classifier during training.
 In \cite{Oliver_2018_RealisticSSL} various semi-supervised learning algorithms are evaluated on real-world applications, yet no specific attention is paid to the transfer learning case and the effects of fine-tuning a pre-trained network.

-Semi-supervised transfer learning is a generally under-explored field with just a few works focusing on it in the literature.
-The work in \cite{Gupta_2018_SemiSupervisSentiment} examines semi-supervised transfer learning for sentiment classification.
-In \cite{Zhou_2018_SSL_TL} semi-supervised transfer learning is examined for different training strategies and model choices.
-Several observations regarding the application of existing semi-supervised methods in transfer learning settings are made.
+Two works that focus on semi-supervised transfer learning are \cite{Gupta_2018_SemiSupervisSentiment} which examines semi-supervised transfer learning for sentiment classification, and \cite{Zhou_2018_SSL_TL} where semi-supervised transfer learning is examined for different training strategies and model choices.
+In the latter several observations regarding the application of existing semi-supervised methods in transfer learning settings are made. \\

-In our experiments we compare our results to the state-of-the-art semi-supervised technique of Temporal Ensembling \cite{Laine_18_TemporalEnsembling}.
-Temporal Ensembling relies on forming ensemble predictions during training using the outputs of the network in different training epochs under the application of various regularization and augmentation techniques.
-This leads to a better prediction on unlabeled data, which provides target labels for training.

-\textbf{Information theory and machine learning.} Information Theory has lately been used to give theoretical insight into the intricacies of machine learning algorithms.
+\textbf{Information theory and machine learning.} Information theory has lately been used to give theoretical insight into the intricacies of machine learning algorithms.
 In \cite{Tishby99informationBotteleneck}, the Information Bottleneck framework has been presented.
 This framework formalizes the trade-off between algorithm sufficiency (fidelity) and complexity.
 It has been analyzed in various works such as \cite{Shamir_10_InformationBottleneckAnalysis} and \cite{Friedman_01_Multivariate_IB}.
 Following works \cite{Tishby15_information_deeplearning, Shwartz-ZivT17_blackbox} made the specific relation to deep learning, explicitly applying the principles of the information bottleneck to deep neural networks.
 In \cite{Andrew_18_OnTheInformationBottleneck} several of the claims from \cite{Shwartz-ZivT17_blackbox} are examined and challenged.
 In \cite{Marylou_18_MI_in_DL} useful methods for the computation of information theoretic quantities are proposed for several deep neural network models.